 Spend the rest of your stay in the city sampling southern Vietnamese street food (which is spicier than the north), shopping, visiting museums and wandering the eclectic mix of colonial city streets.
 The War Remnants Museum should be top of your list for sightseeing.
-It’s an excellent tribute to the Vietnamese War for both sides and has a diverse range of war artefacts and vehicles.
+It’s an insightful tribute to the Vietnamese War and a diverse range of war artefacts and vehicles.

 We stayed in Ho Chi Minh for a full 3 nights and think it was the perfect amount of time to see many of the main sites and to get a good feel for Saigon city life.

-We hope you liked our 2-week itinerary and were inspired by some of the destinations to create your own.
+We hope you liked our Vietnam two week itinerary and were inspired by some the places we featured.
 We recommend researching flights and the weather at the time of year you’re going, and then choosing destinations based on what you want to see the most.
 Our itinerary is great for first time visitors to Vietnam but can also be great for returning holiday seekers.
 Simply substitute destinations with new places you want to check out.

 Some excellent places that you should also visit:

-We’d like to think that our itinerary covered a lot of the main cities and sites of Vietnam, however it’s impossible to see everything in 2 weeks!
+We’d like to think that our Vietnam two week itinerary covered a lot of the main cities and sites of Vietnam, however it’s impossible to see everything in 2 weeks!
 Other top places to visit include:

 Sapa – Sapa is a remote concentration of mountains, rice fields and local villages in the far north of Vietnam (making it a little awkward to get to).
 You can get there by bus from Hanoi and it offers one of the most authentic experiences of countryside life.